-Windows Server 2012 backup software – alternative to Wbadmin
+Windows Server 2012 backup software –best alternative to Wbadmin

-Support multiple backup types, containing system backup, file backup, disk backup, partition backup, file sync.
+Support full backup solutions, namely system backup, disk backup, partition backup, file backup.

-Support many useful backup settings, such as, daily/weekly/monthly backup, incremental and differential backup, event triggers, USB plug in, file filter, and more.
+Support many useful schedule backup settings, such as, daily/weekly/monthly backup, incremental and differential backup, event triggers, USB plug in.

 Support partitions or disks formatted with all file system, not just NTFS, such as, FAT 32, FAT16, EXT2, and EXT3.

-Now, let’s have a closer look at AOMEI Backupper Server.
+Now, let’s have a closer look at how to perform Windows Server 2012 backup and restore with Wbadmin alternative - AOMEI Backupper Server.
+Here are the steps.

-To create a disk backup, for example, you need to download and open this software, click “Backup” and “Disk Backup”, then select the backup disk and destination path, finally click “Start Backup”.
-To create system backup, partition backup, or file backup, click the corresponding backup type as instead.
+To create a disk backup, for example, you need to download and open this software, click “Backup” and “Disk Backup”, then select backup disk and destination path, finally click “Start Backup”.

 Daily/weekly/monthly backup: These backup settings allow you to backup system, disk, partition and files at a regular basis, so your will never miss any changes, such as, modified files and newly installed programs.

-USB plug in: This feature will automatically backup your files from or to USB flash drive when connected to your computer.
+USB plug in: This feature will automatically backup your files from or to USB flash drive when it's detected.
 The premise is to create a schedule backup with USB plugged in first.

-Event triggers: This feature gives you a choice to backup/sync at specific events, such as, system startup, system shutdown, user logon, user logoff.
+Event triggers: This feature gives you four choices to backup at specific events, including system startup, system shutdown, user logon, user logoff.

-For advanced users, AOMEI Backupper also provides you a command line utility AMBackup.exe to backup Server 2012 and other operating system, then restore it when needed.
+• For advanced users, AOMEI Backupper also provides you a command line utility AMBackup.exe to backup Server 2012 and restore it when needed.
 Compared with Wbadmin, it’s very easy to understand.

 Wrapping things up